 Who doesn’t love pretty pictures of country life?!

 As you look, browse and dream, I want you to remember that most people put their best foot forward online!
 You and I never see the whole picture.
-Instead, we get the “pretty” five (maybe 10) percent of that person’s life.
+Instead, we get the “pretty” 2 (maybe 3) percent of that person’s life.
 If you don’t have experience to help you interpret these images, the “pretties” will likely lead you to form unrealistic expectations of what country life is actually like!

 Think of it this way: if a childless person formed ideas about raising children, based on what you share of your babies via social media, how real to life would their ideals be?